 This course is aimed at systems engineers and managers, software engineers and managers, quality personnel and anyone involved with business or enterprise modelling.

-All course delegates receive a full set of notes, summary sheets and a copy of the book ‘SysML for Systems Engineering: A model-based approach; 3rd ed.’ by Jon Holt and Simon Perry.
+All course delegates receive a full set of notes, summary sheets and for an additional fee, a copy of the book ‘SysML for Systems Engineering: A model-based approach; 3rd ed.’ by Jon Holt and Simon Perry.

 The benefits of this course are as follows: